 Perhaps the greatest captain England have ever had, Billy Wright was the first player in world football to win 100 caps for his country.
 He went on to win 105, 90 of which were as captain.

-He spent his entire playing career at Wolverhampton Wanderers, playing 541 times for the club and cementing his status as the club’s greatest ever player.
+Wright spent his entire playing career at Wolverhampton Wanderers, playing 541 times for the club.
+He cemented his status as the club’s greatest ever player.
 Despite playing in defence where just one mistimed tackle can earn you your marching orders, Wright was never cautioned or sent-off in his 20-year career.

 On a continent where attacking flair has always had a tendency to take precedent, Figueroa is nonetheless regarded as one of Chile’s finest football products.